peri-source/peri/docs/optimization.rst

 centroid methods frequently miss or mis-feature many particles.
 Third, we would like to completely optimize the model to get maximally-accurate position and radii measurements.
-In this section, we'll discuss how to optimize a `peri.states.ImageState` and accomplish all three of these goals.
+In this section, we'll discuss how to optimize a :class:`peri.states.ImageState` and accomplish all three of these goals.

 Initial Optimization
 --------------------